viveksyngh/merkletree/README.md

 ## TODO

-* Add a tree based general purpose implementatoion
-* Add API for existence and immutability proof
+* Add API for consistency proof

 ## Inspired From